Tonight, January 20, 2026, the future of the Castro Valley Boulevard bike lanes is back on the table.

 Key Talking Points:

-Fiscal Irresponsibility: Why are we removing lanes we paid to install in 2013 and paid to upgrade in 2025?
+Fiscal Irresponsibility: Why are we removing lanes we paid to install less than a year ago?

 Liability Risk: Removing safety features creates a "Dangerous Condition" lawsuit waiting to happen.